 This usually takes a year and 6 months to complete and is a mix of learning at work and study at an accredited university.

 - to be a registered nurse

-You can apply to become an occupational health nurse if you're already a registered nurse and have the support of your employer.
+You could apply to become an occupational health nurse if you're already a registered nurse and have the support of your employer.